 gives you the ability to change the display name of the quiz (what your user sees), as well as add times to the module and/or slides, automatically move users through the quiz, prevent/enable retakes based on a user’s status, and toggle on some different protective measures that makes it more difficult for your users to copy your content.

 The Branding & Design

-will allow you to upload a banner for the module, change the default window size, and adjust how the quiz is delivered (scrolling / slide by slide - note that some settings are designed to work with one delivery method or another).
+will allow you to upload a banner for the module and adjust how the quiz is delivered (scrolling / slide by slide - note that some settings are designed to work with one delivery method or another).
 You can also select what skin this quiz should utilize, and (for the advanced admins), add your own CSS to the module.